-- Teacher: once graduate students have 18 graduate hours in the discipline, they are able to teach their own sections of College Composition.
+- Instructor: once graduate students have 18 graduate hours in the discipline, they are able to teach their own sections of College Composition.

-- Mentor: TAs who have demonstrated teaching excellence can apply to mentor other teaching assistants new to the program.
-These mentors meet regularly with their groups and individuals, observe courses, and provide feedback and support.
+- Mentor: TAs who have demonstrated teaching excellence and commitment to community can apply to mentor other teaching assistants new to the program.
+These mentors meet regularly with their groups, observe courses, and provide feedback and support.

-- Administrator: Advanced PhD students can apply to work with Dr. Dominguez as a Program Assistant, which provide insights into and experience in a fuller range of WPA responsibilities (e.g., participating in teacher preparation, scheduling courses, developing curriculum, supporting teachers, responding to problems, etc.).
+- Administrator: Advanced PhD students can apply to work as a Program Assistant, which provide insights into and experience in a fuller range of WPA responsibilities (e.g., participating in teacher preparation, scheduling courses, developing curriculum, supporting teachers, responding to problems, etc.).

-- Consultant: graduate students can also serve as consultants in the Digital Studio, assisting students and faculty with digital projects such as web and poster design, multimedia composition, video work, etc.
+- Tutor/Consultant: graduate students can serve as tutor-consultants in one of several locations of our award-winning writing center or in the digital studio, assisting students and faculty with digital projects such as web and poster design, multimedia composition, video work, etc.

 - Administrator: Advanced graduate students can apply to assist the Director of the RWC-Ds in one of several administrative positions, which provide insights into and experience in a fuller range of responsibilities (e.g., participating in tutor preparation, scheduling and supporting tutors, developing tutoring materials, supporting ELL/ESL, responding to challenges, etc.).

-- Advanced PhD students have the unique opportunity to teach courses in the Editing, Writing, and Media (EWM) major, which is nationally recognized for its inventiveness, once they have taken the related graduate seminar.
-Eligible courses include Introduction to Rhetoric, Writing and Editing in Print and Online, and History of Text Technologies, as well as Advanced Writing and Editing.
+- Once advanced graduate students have taken the appropriate coursework, they are qualified to teach courses in the Editing, Writing, and Media (EWM) major, which is nationally recognized for its inventiveness.
+Eligible courses include Rhetoric (survey course), Writing and Editing in Print and Online, and History of Text Technologies, as well as Advanced Writing and Editing.

 - Advanced PhD students can also apply to teach the practicum for undergraduate tutors and consultants in the RWC-DS.